clearlinux/clear-linux-documentation/source/guides/stacks/dars.rst

    :command:`--name` can be any name of your choice.
 This guide is using `mkl`

-   :command:`--network host` flag is for simplicity, so the host machine's IP address can be used to access the container.
+   :command:`--network host` enables the host machine's IP address to be used to access the container.

    If you need to verify the name of the DARS image for the <name-of-image> flag, you can use the :command:`docker image ls` command to see which images reside on your system.